Ben Roberts-Smith: Civil trial and judgment (2020–2023)

-A colleague of Roberts-Smith, referred to as Person 16 (identity legally protected as part of proceedings), told the court in 2022 that Roberts-Smith had shot dead an unarmed Afghan teenage prisoner in 2012, and bragged about it.
-Several serving members of the SASR provided testimony regarding bullying and threats made by Roberts-Smith during his service both within Australia and Afghanistan.
-"Person 1", a serving SASR member, said that Roberts-Smith had stated that he would "put a bullet in the back of his head" if he did not improve his performance.
-After this, Person 1 was advised by other members to report Roberts-Smith's threat which he did, leading to Roberts-Smith threatening him again, stating "If you're going to make accusations, cunt, you better have some fucking proof."
-Reports of Roberts-Smith's bullying were also reiterated by Person 43 and Person 10, other serving members of the SASR.
-Fairfax Media's defence against Roberts-Smith's suit ended in early April 2022 after calling witnesses for eleven weeks.
-Submissions ended in June 2022 after 110 days of evidence.
+Several serving members of the SASR provided testimony during the trial regarding bullying and threats made by Roberts-Smith during his service both within Australia and Afghanistan.
+Person 1, the SASR member whose weapon had jammed during the 2006 battle in the Chora Valley, said that Roberts-Smith had stated he would "put a bullet in the back of his head" if he did not improve his performance.
+After this, Person 1 was advised by other members to report Roberts-Smith's threat which he did, leading to Roberts-Smith threatening him again, stating: "If you're going to make accusations, cunt, you better have some fucking proof."
+Reports of Roberts-Smith's bullying were also reiterated by Person 43 and Person 10, also serving members of the SASR.
+During defamation proceedings that year, Person 41, a serving SASR member, testified that fellow soldiers Person 7 and Person 42 believed the events leading to Roberts-Smith's Victoria Cross may have been falsified and that he was undeserving of the award.
+Person 7 and Person 42, who were given pseudonyms for national security reasons, were senior soldiers who appeared in court as witnesses against Roberts-Smith in defamation proceedings.